chrischen812/Agentic_RAG_Document_Compare_System/README.md

 This is a fully operational Intelligent Agentic RAG (Retrieval-Augmented Generation) System built with FastAPI and LangGraph.
 The system provides advanced document classification, ontological mapping, and comparative analysis capabilities for PDF documents.
 It uses AI agents to perform multi-step reasoning for intelligent document retrieval, analysis, and cross-document comparison.

-The system integrates multiple AI services and frameworks to create a comprehensive document intelligence platform that can understand, classify, and analyze documents across different domains (healthcare, legal, financial) while maintaining semantic relationships through ontological structures.
+The system integrates multiple AI services and frameworks to create a comprehensive document intelligence platform that can understand, classify, and analyze documents across healthcare Benefits domain while maintaining semantic relationships through ontological structures.